-The knockout zone shall be eight feet long and the width shall equal the width of the knockouts plus 2 ft.
-The height of the knockout zone shall be equal to the height of the SCL facility.
-This zone should be reserved for future extensions of SCL duct runs unless parties receive explicit permission from SCL Engineering.
+The conduit entry zone shall be 8 ft long, and the width shall equal the width of the conduit entries plus 2 ft.
+The height of the conduit entry zone shall be equal to the height of the SCL facility.